 We rely on third party contract manufacturing organizations, or CMOs, to package the cytisinicline used in our clinical trials.
-If any of these CMO's fail to timely deliver supplies needed then our clinical studies could be delayed materially.
+If any of these CMO's fail to timely deliver the supplies needed, then our clinical studies could be delayed materially.
 Third-party manufacturers may fail to perform under their contractual obligations, or may fail to deliver the required commercial product on a timely basis and at commercially reasonable prices.
 If we are required to identify and qualify an alternate manufacturer, we may be forced to delay or suspend our clinical trials.
 We expect to continue to depend on third-party contract manufacturers for the foreseeable future.

 The manufacture of medical products is complex and requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
 Manufacturers of medical products often encounter difficulties in production, particularly in scaling up and validating initial production and absence of contamination.
 These problems include difficulties with production costs and yields, quality control, including stability of the product, quality assurance testing, operator error, shortages of qualified personnel, as well as compliance with strictly enforced federal, state and foreign regulations.
 Furthermore, if contaminants are discovered in the supply of cytisinicline or in the Sopharma manufacturing facilities, such manufacturing facilities may need to be closed for an extended period of time to investigate and remedy the contamination.
 We cannot be assured that any stability or other issues relating to the manufacture of cytisinicline will not occur in the future.
 Additionally, Sopharma may experience manufacturing difficulties due to resource constraints or as a result of labor disputes or political instability in the countries in which Sopharma conducts its operations.
+For example, the military conflict between Russia and Ukraine may increase the likelihood of supply interruptions and hinder our ability to find the materials we need to make our product candidate.
 If Sopharma were to encounter any of these difficulties, or otherwise fail to comply with its contractual obligations, our ability to provide our product candidate to patients in clinical trials could be delayed or suspended.
 Any delay or interruption in the supply of clinical trial supplies could delay the completion of clinical trials, increase the costs associated with maintaining clinical trial programs and, depending upon the period of delay, require us to commence new clinical trials at additional expense or terminate clinical trials completely.
 Similar political instability could also harm the commercial production and supply of cytisinicline in the event that cytisinicline is ultimately approved for commercial sale.